TeMoMuKo/TemomukoRetrofitSampleApp/README.md

 # TemomukoRetrofitApp
-Sample project using Retrofit by Square.
+Sample project using Retrofit and standard callbacks for asynchronous api calls.